chiku524/hajjar-associates/README.md

 https://github.com/chiku524/hajjar-associates-remake

-### Please note that both versions are unfinished, as the client did provide enough content, usable images and a sense of what they wanting (hence the remake)
+### Please note that both versions are unfinished, as the client did provide enough content, usable images and a sense of what they wanted (hence the remake)